Raathigesh/Raathigesh.github.io/_posts/2017-01-12-using-abstract-syntax-tree-to-manipulating-code.md

 ```

 ### Modifying the AST and re-generating code
-So we have an AST, we could change the tree as we want.
+So we have an AST, so we could change the nodes in the tree as we want.
 Let's change the variable name from `x` to `y` with the following line of code.

 ```javascript
 // modify the AST as you want.